Exposed circuits, linear quotients, and chordal clutters: Applications: Simon's conjecture and higher chordality

 In other attempts to generalize chordal graphs the notion of a `simplicial vertex' is taken as the starting point.
-This is the approach taken by Emtander in \cite{Emt} where a vertex $v \in {\mathcal C}$ is said to have a \emph{complete-neighborhood} if the induced subclutter on $S = \{x \in [n] : \{x,v\} \subset e, e \in {\mathcal C} \}$ is the complete $d$-uniform clutter $K_S^d$, consisting of all possible $d$ subsets of $S$.
-Recall that if $S$ is a subset of the vertices of ${\mathcal C}$ then the \defi{induced subclutter} on $S$ consists of all circuits of ${\mathcal C}$ whose vertices are contained in $S$.
+This is the approach taken by Emtander in \cite{Emt} where the notion of a vertex $v \in {\mathcal C}$ with a \emph{complete-neighborhood} is introduced.
 A $d$-uniform clutter is then `chordal' in this context if every induced subclutter admits a vertex with a complete neighborhood (or else has no circuits).
-Woodroofe \cite{Woo} takes a related but independent approach, defining a vertex $v \in {\mathcal C}$ to be \emph{simplicial} if for every pair of circuits $e$ and $f$ of ${\mathcal C}$ that contains $v$ there exists a circuit $g$ such that $g \subset (e \cup f) - \{v\}$.
-A clutter is then said to be `chordal' in this context if every \emph{minor} of ${\mathcal C}$ admits a simplical vertex.
-This definition is reminiscent of the circuit characterization of matroids and in fact the collection of circuits of a matroid provide a (possibly non-uniform) example of a chordal complex in this setting.
+Woodroofe \cite{Woo} takes a related but independent approach, defining a notion of a \emph{simplicial vertex} $v \in {\mathcal C}$ that borrows from the circuit characterization of matroids.
+A (not necessarily uniform) clutter is then said to be `chordal' in this context if every \emph{minor} of ${\mathcal C}$ admits a simplical vertex.